The triggers and symptoms of anxiety vary widely from person to person, but many people experience shortness of breath when they feel anxious.

 Anyone who may have anxiety or a panic disorder may benefit from discussing their symptoms and treatment options with a doctor.

-If breathing exercises and other relaxation techniques do not reestablish regular breathing patterns, the person may need medical attention.
+If breathing exercises and other relaxation techniques do not reestablish regular breathing patterns, the person

 If shortness of breath is frequent or long-lasting, it may stem from another medical condition, such as:

 When people experience shortness of breath because of anxiety or panic, it can make them feel more anxious, which can worsen their breathing.

 Doctors often recommend relaxation techniques and diaphragmatic breathing to help relieve this anxiety symptom and others.

 Some people also benefit from temporarily using medications to control anxiety symptoms.
 Chronic anxiety and panic may require a combination of medication and psychotherapy.